Dark Fields (album): Release and reception

-To try and build on the duo's success, and to promote Dark Fields, the duo agreed to release their first single, choosing the album's eighth track "Crazy Boy", backed with the B-sides "The Train Trilogy" and "Crow on the Cradle".
+To try to build on the duo's success, and to promote Dark Fields, the duo agreed to release their first single, choosing the album's eighth track "Crazy Boy", backed with the B-sides "The Train Trilogy" and "Crow on the Cradle".
 In a 1997 interview, Steve Knightley said "for now we're putting out the present single 'Crazy Boy' to see if we can get an Indie Chart placing or whatever - radio, TV.
 Maybe that will be the next story, the guys who sold 8,000 singles, or the guys who got to number 50.
 Whatever.
 That's the idea for this Autumn."
 Despite the ambitions, the single failed to chart on the UK Singles Chart.
 The band would not release any more singles until "Are We Alright"/"Crooked River" in 2004.
 This excludes the music video produced for 2003's "Country Life", taken from the album of the same name.